kleinekuh/vrsreplace/README.md

 ## Thanks
 Big thanks to my neighbor Lorenz.
 He brought me to the idea using a linear interpolation for calculating missing temp values.
 Without his input i would still discussing this topic with his father, a mathematician.
 To my partner.
-Everboy knows that hairwashing without warmwater isn’t funny.
+Everyboy knows that hair washing without warm water isn’t funny.

 ## Comments
 The source code is deliberate undocumented.
 I am not a friend of AI generated code.
 Any questions → Ask!